-Chimney breasts and fireplaces

-Repair category 1

-Notes There is a fireplace installed within the property incorporating a living flame gas fire.
-It should be emphasised that the flues were not checked or appliance tested.
+Chimney breasts and fireplaces Repair category 1 Notes A gas fire was noted within the living room.
+It should be emphasised that the flues were not checked or appliances tested.
+All flue linings should be checked, repaired if necessary and swept prior to the fires being reused.

 Internal decorations

 Repair category 1

-Notes The property is generally in fresh decoration throughout.
+Notes The property is generally in fair decoration throughout.